 The other function of the sewerage system is to convey waste flows from the point of origin (for example, from a customer's home) to a point of treatment.
-The sewerage network contains more than 5,600 miles of pipeline, with pipe sizes ranging from 6 to 102 inches in diameter and is predominantly a gravity system.
+The sewerage network contains approximately 5,700 miles of pipeline, with pipe sizes ranging from 6 to 102 inches in diameter and is predominantly a gravity system.
 This means the flow travels in a downhill direction without any other help and, therefore, sewers generally flow along streambeds towards the lowest elevation in a basin.
 The sewers in one drainage basin are independent of those in other basins.
-There are 13 major drainage basins in the Sanitary District.
+There are 13 major drainage basins in the WSSD.

-The largest diameter pipelines (interceptor sewers) run up from the treatment plant to the major lines (trunk lines) within individual drainage basins.
-Smaller diameter pipelines (outfall) run up sub-basins from the major lines.
-Even smaller lines (lateral), usually built in or along subdivision streets to provide service to abutting properties, lead up to hundreds of thousands of individual service connections (hookups from the pipe in the street to a private home or building) to be served by the remainder of the conveyance system.
-Ideally, the entire system would provide for the gravitational flow of waste from the individual houses, businesses, and other sources through the lateral subdivision lines to the outfall pipelines to the larger diameter interceptors pipelines to the water resource recovery facility.
-Because gravity cannot always be used to accomplish this ideal pattern of flow, the WSSC has more than 40 wastewater pumping stations in operation, and others in standby status, throughout the Sanitary District.
-These pumping stations range from 0.08 to 306 mgd in capacity.
+The largest diameter pipelines (interceptor sewers) extend out from the treatment plant to the major lines (trunk lines) within individual drainage basins.
+Smaller diameter pipelines (outfalls) run up sub-basins from the major lines.
+Even smaller lines (laterals), usually built in or along subdivision streets to provide service to abutting properties, lead up to hundreds of thousands of individual service connections (hookups from the pipe in the street to a private home or building) to be served by the remainder of the conveyance system.
+Ideally, the entire system would provide for the gravitational flow of waste from the individual houses, businesses, and other sources through the laterals in the various subdivisions to the outfalls and through the larger diameter interceptors to the water resource recovery facility.
+Because gravity cannot always be used to accomplish this ideal pattern of flow, WSSC Water has more than 40 wastewater pumping stations in operation, and others in standby status, throughout the WSSD.
+These pumping stations range from 0.08 to 306 MGD in capacity.
 Pumping stations lift wastewater through a pressure line called a force main, over ridges or from stream valleys that have no continuous trunk sewer, into the gravity-flow system of an adjacent drainage basin that contains existing pipeline and water resource recovery facilities.
-All WSSC wastewater flows through enclosed trunk line systems and is completely separate an independent from the storm drain system.
-For the past 100 years, these facilities have been operated and maintained by the WSSC 24 hours a day, 7 days a week, including holidays, in order to provide safe and reliable service to all of our customers.
+All WSSC Water wastewater flows through enclosed trunk line systems and is completely separate an independent from the storm drain system.
+For over 100 years, these facilities have been operated and maintained by WSSC Water 24 hours a day, 7 days a week, including holidays, in order to provide safe and reliable service to all of our customers.

-In addition, small pressure systems exist throughout the Sanitary District.
+In addition, small pressure systems exist throughout the WSSD.
 A typical system is comprised of a grinder pump (one for each dwelling unit grouped in a small residential development) contained in a sump pumping through a plastic force main, and then connecting to a gravity sewer line located nearby.
 This type of system is limited in size and is necessary to overcome minor changes in topography to avoid the construction of a conventional gravity line in another direction where the distance to an existing sewer would be considerably greater and less cost effective.

-Approximately 63% of all wastewater originating in Montgomery County and central Prince George's County follows the Anacostia, Rock Creek, and Potomac River Valleys, to the Blue Plains Wastewater Treatment Plant.
-The WSSC's proportionate share of capital costs at Blue Plains, to meet suburban Maryland's treatment requirements, have represented some of the most significant planned expenditures in this document.
+Approximately 63% of all wastewater originating in Montgomery County and central Prince George's County follows the Anacostia, Rock Creek, and Potomac River Valleys, to the Blue Plains Advanced Wastewater Treatment Plant.
+WSSC Water's proportionate share of capital costs at Blue Plains, to meet suburban Maryland's treatment requirements, have represented some of the most significant planned expenditures in this document.
 The purpose of the projects contained in this document and their associated cost is to expand, replace, or rehabilitate the existing water and sewerage systems; to continue a very high level of continuous service and reliability; and to protect the health of current and new customers, while mitigating impacts on the environment.